officelifehq/docs/docs/documentation/installation.md

 - `LOGIN_PROVIDERS`: a coma-separated list of enabled login providers.
 Available providers are: `azure`, `github`, `google`, `linkedin`, `monica`, `saml2`, `slack`, `twitter`.

-An enabled login provider will be showned on the login page.
+An enabled login provider will be shown on the login page.
 The order of the list is the order these providers will be displayed.

 #### Azure Active Directory